 These are very interesting projections; and good news at the times when jobs are scarce.
 Some of the key highlights of the study are:

-Occupations where a post-secondary degree or award is usually required are expected to account for one-third of total job openings during the projection period.
+Occupations where a post-secondary degree is usually required are expected to account for one-third of total job openings during the projection period.

 Job openings from replacement needs–those which occur when workers who retire or otherwise leave their occupations need to be replaced– are projected to be more than double the number of openings due to economic growth.